 The First People’s connection to the land teaches us about our inherent responsibility to protect and respect Mother Earth.
 With this acknowledgement, we honour the ancestors and children who have been buried here, missing and murdered Indigenous women and men, and the process of ongoing collective healing for all human beings.
 We are reminded that we are all treaty people and of the responsibility we have to one another.

-As we prepare for Powered by Place: State of the University address on October 19, I’d like to invite you to take a few minutes to read the latest edition of my…
+As we wrap up January, I’d like to invite you to take a few minutes to read the latest edition of my column.
+Sincerely, Dr. Annette TrimbeePresident and Vice-Chancellor…